tviti/next-cfg/README.md

 (i.e. they are very primitive, and rely on the assumption that you will not be prompted for a username/password at any point when calling `git`).

+The commands `bookmark-db-cp` and `bookmark-db-mv` can be used to duplicate and move bookmarks (resp.) between your different database files.
+They will first prompt the user for an entry in the currently active bookmark database, then for a path to the destination database.
+The state of the bookmark repo is committed at the start of the command (before any changes have occurred), and then upon command completion.
+Like `select-bookmark-db`, the destination database will be created and added to the repo if it does not already exist.

 1. TODO Allow user to specify remote and branch

 2. TODO Display git command output in minibuffer